brotherjack/geknowmics-repo/guides/git.md

 1. In the old days (like 2005-2010-ish) there used to be several VCS: git, mercurial, and subversion (AKA SVN).
 However, at the time of this writing (December 28, 2023), [the overwhelming number of projects use git](https://stackoverflow.blog/2023/01/09/beyond-git-the-other-version-control-systems-developers-use/).
 So learning VCS is pretty much synonymous to learning git.
 This is one less thing to worry about.

 2. When I first started using Git I was _terrified_ that I would accidentally introduce a change that would just **wreck** a project and people would get mad at me and call me a n00b.
-Fortunately however, this didn't happen and almost certainly will not happen to you either, largely because of how VCS works.
+Fortunately however, this didn't happen and almost certainly will not happen to you either, largely because of how VCS works (this is the point after all).
 Changes can be rolled back, and most operations have very little potential for damaging impact.
 The exception for this is perhaps use of `reabse`, but this is not something that is usually needed, and even when it is the distributed nature of git makes unrecoverable mistakes unlikely.

+(If you find yourself needing to rebase a repository, I would highly recommend making a backup of the repository first, preferably one that preserves history.
+[Here is a guide](https://threkk.medium.com/how-to-back-up-your-git-repositories-1298a4487a31) that describes how to do this.
+I personally prefer the approach outlined by John Kaniarz at the end of the article.

 This is a **big worry** you do not need to have.

 **BAD NEWS**